Our Funding

 Learning Lab

-Seeking to expand the scope of EUPATI to training for all stakeholders – including pharmaceutical industry, other health-related industry, academia, regulators and HTA bodies – EUPATI provides fee-for-service training/courses about patient engagement.
-The target groups are professionals working in a) patient relations/engagement management and b) in operational roles looking to engage patients.
+Seeking to expand the scope of EUPATI to training for all stakeholders – including pharmaceutical industry, other health-related industry, academia, regulators and HTA bodies – EUPATI provides fee-for-service training/courses about patient involvement.
+The target groups are professionals working in a) patient relations/involvement management and b) in operational roles looking to involve patients.

 Partner Contributions